jonesgreg/-/_posts/2019-04-08-Avalon-Ecommerce-website.markdown

 <img src="https://raw.githubusercontent.com/jonesgreg/gregoryjones/gh-pages/images/triggers.png" height="350"/>&nbsp;
 </p>

-When using SQL programs there is two methods what are available for storing and executing programs.
+When using SQL programs there is two methods which are available for storing and executing programs.
 You can **store the programs locally** and **create applications** that send the commands to SQL Server and process them, or you can **save the programs as stored procedures** in SQL Server and create applications that execute the stored procedures and process the results.
 You can create a stored procedure once, store it in the database, and call it any number of times in a program.

 &nbsp;<center><strong>Stored Procedures</strong></center>

 The **GetAllProducts()** stored procedures select all products from the products table.
 We use the **CREATE PROCEDURE statement** to create a new stored procedure.
-We specify the name of the stored procedure after the CREATE PROCEDURE statement.
+We specify the name of the stored procedure after the **CREATE PROCEDURE statement**.
 In this case, the name of the stored procedure is **GetAllProducts**.
 We put the parentheses after the name of the stored procedure.

 <p align="center">
 <img src="https://raw.githubusercontent.com/jonesgreg/gregoryjones/gh-pages/images/StoredProcedures.png" height="200"/>&nbsp;